-Learn more information about the many support options through the power of the internet, or more personal and closer to home.
+Learn more about the many support options through the power of the internet and social media –

 Any Cancer diagnosis is often a scary thing.
 This section of our website is dedicated to you.
 It is intended to help you on this journey.
 A Checklist to Guide Your First Steps:

 - Find a gynecologic oncologist to help treat you